 Farris-Berg has been guest columnist in magazines, newspapers, and top blogs including Education Week, EduWonk, ASCD’s SmartBrief, the Minneapolis Star Tribune & Orange County Register.
 Her work has been acknowledged in The Washington Post, Disrupting Class, and the Stanford Social Innovation Review.
 The ideas from Trusting Teachers are a cornerstone of the successful Dutch book, The Alternative: Getting Rid of the Blame Culture in Education, edited by René Kneyber and Jelmer Evers.
 Other chapters in the book are written by Pasi Sahlberg, Andy Hargreaves, and Howard Gardner.
 A new global edition of the book is being published by Education International, the world’s largest federation of unions, uniting teachers and other education employees across the globe.

 Kim earned a master's degree in public policy from the Humphrey Institute for Public Affairs at the University of Minnesota where she received the Lloyd B. Short Award for the Institute's best paper of the year and the joint Carlson School (M.B.A.) - Humphrey Institute award for best paper analyzing labor policy.
 She earned a BA with honors from the University of San Diego.

-Kim resides with her husband and three children in Orange County, CA. She's a Daisy Scout leader and enjoys fitness, singing and the outdoors.
+Kim enjoys life with her husband and three children in Southern California.
+She's a Girl Scout leader and enjoys fitness, singing and the outdoors.